 Precise geolocation usually comes from GPS coordinates from mobile devices, and can have precision up to about one meter.
 Quantcast does not use precise geolocation data and we request that Quantcast Clients, partners, and third parties refrain from sending precise geolocation to us.
-If a party inadvertently sends it, we do not use it in the Solutions and it is removed from our systems within 30 days.
+If a party inadvertently sends it, we do not use it in the Solutions and it is removed from our systems in accordance with the retention periods stated in our Products and Services Privacy Policy.